PPWR -

 - Harmonise the EU internal market

-The Regulation entered into force on 11 February 2025, with its provisions applying gradually from 12 August 2026.
+The Regulation entered into force on 11 February 2025, and its provisions started to apply gradually from 12 August 2026.

 PPWR - Key EPR-related changes effective from 12 August 2026